macmaccamcam/guidelines/CONTRIBUTING.md

        In a forked repository, you can push to the master branch directly.
        Consider enabling GitHub actions on the Actions tab of your fork of the repository to run the CI pipeline before you create a pull request.

-     - Members of the FreeProving project do don't have to fork repositories they want to contribute to.
+     - Members of the FreeProving project don't have to fork repositories they want to contribute to.
        In the main repository pushing to the master branch is prohibited.
        All development takes place in so called *feature branches*.
        If you are working on a specific issue `#N`, create a branch `issue-N` for all changes related to that issue.